Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 I reiterate, this is a hard hike that is guaranteed to challenge everyone, but my kids do it about once a year and love the challenge and the reward that is at the top, so I can say that it is worth it.

 To help, be sure to bring the ten essentials, wear layers and be ready to peel them off as you warm up and the sweat starts to pour.
-While not on our official list of Vancouver Area Grinds, The Chief certainly qualifies.
+While not on our official list of Vancouver Area Grinds, The Chief hike certainly qualifies.

 Is The Chief Hike Harder than the Grouse Grind?

-In fact, one of the questions we hear regularly is, “Is The Chief hike harder than the Grouse Grind?”
+In fact, one of the questions we hear regularly is, “Is the Chief hike harder than the Grouse Grind?”
 The answer: Yes.

-In The Chief vs the Grouse Grind debate, I’d say The Chief hike is tougher.
-While similar in vertical ascent, The Chief involves more chains and ladders over uneven terrain.
+In The Chief vs the Grouse Grind debate, I’d say the Chief hike is tougher.
+While similar in vertical ascent, The Chief hike involves more chains and ladders over uneven terrain.
 While there are fewer stairs than the Grouse Grind, you can still expect to spend an hour and a half climbing big stairs before breaking out of the forest and into already spectacular views.
 Kids love the second half as it’s more of a scramble, while adults love the glute workout (okay, love/hate the glute workout!).
 Again, we recommend The Chief First Peak for those bringing along their kids or trying it for the first time.
 Save the Second Peak and Third Peak trails for another day!

 Can Beginners Do The Chief Hike?